bluesky/databroker/docs/source/tutorials/get-metadata.rst

 .. note::

-   We mention this for completeness, but you will probably never need it.
-   Any *scientifically important* timing measurements should be in the data itself, not in this supplemental hardware timestamp metadata.
+   Any *preicse* timing measurements should be in the data itself, not in this supplemental hardware timestamp metadata.
+This should generally be considered good for ~0.1 second precision alignment.

 Control systems provide us with individually timestamps for every reading.
 These should generally *not* be used for data analysis.
 Any timing readings